Is Lexington Kentucky Safe? An Honest Local Take

 Violent crime is rarer than property crime, as it is most places.
 It exists, but the rate is not out of line with peer cities.

 The day-to-day experience of living here, for most people in most parts of the city, is uneventful.
-You go to work, you go to the grocery store, you grab dinner, you walk the dog.
-Crime does not dominate the experience.
+You go to work, you go to the grocery store, you grab dinner, you walk the dog, work in your yard.
+Neighbors walking down the sidewalk might say hi.
+Most days, that is what it looks like.

 The neighborhood you pick will affect your day-to-day life, but mostly in ways that are not about crime.
 Commute, walkability, school zones, restaurants, parks, what your block actually looks and feels like.
 These matter more for daily life than whatever shows up on a crime statistics page.

 Common-sense practices apply everywhere.
 Lock your doors.
 Do not leave valuables visible in your car.
 Be aware of your surroundings at night.
 Get to know your neighbors.
-None of this is Lexington-specific.
+None of this is specific to Lexington.

 If you are moving here, my honest advice is: visit, talk to people, walk around.
 Make safety one factor among many, not the deciding factor.